harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What happens to tasks rejected by the delegate?

-Delegates reject tasks or fail to acquire tasks when CPU and memory reach above a certain threshold if the flag `DYNAMIC_REQUEST_HANDLING` is set as true in the YAML.
+Delegates reject tasks or fail to acquire tasks when CPU reaches a certain threshold if the `DELEGATE_CPU_THRESHOLD` env variable is set in the delegate YAML.
 For more information, go to [Configure delegate metrics](/docs/platform/delegates/manage-delegates/delegate-metrics/).

 ### Can we set the delegate to reject new tasks if x% of memory is being consumed?